MRtrix3/mrtrix3/docs/reference/commands/mrthreshold.rst

 References
 ^^^^^^^^^^

-* If not using the -histogram option or any manual thresholding option:Ridgway, G. R.; Omar, R.; Ourselin, S.; Hill, D. L.; Warren, J. D. & Fox, N. C. Issues with threshold masking in voxel-based morphometry of atrophied brains.
+* If not using any manual thresholding option:Ridgway, G. R.; Omar, R.; Ourselin, S.; Hill, D. L.; Warren, J. D. & Fox, N. C. Issues with threshold masking in voxel-based morphometry of atrophied brains.
 NeuroImage, 2009, 44, 99-111

 --------------